-34 Temperatures for field joint coating are much lower than the temperatures experienced by the weld and HAZ during girth welding.
+&lt;sup>34 Temperatures for field joint coating are much lower than the temperatures experienced by the weld and HAZ during girth welding.
 Because these temperatures are lower, no effect of field joint coating temperatures on properties is expected.
 Additionally, the field joint coating thermal cycle has the potential to improve toughness by allowing the diffusion of hydrogen out of the girth welds.

-35 The API.
-(September 2013).
-Standard 1104: Welding of Pipelines and Related Facilities.
-21st edition, including errata 1 (April 2014), errata 2 (June 2014), errata 3 (July 2014), and addition 1 (July 2014).
-PHMSA-2016-0149 Donlin Gold, LLC Special Permit Page 21 of 58
+&lt;sup>35 The API (September 2013), Standard 1104: Welding of Pipelines and Related Facilities, 21st edition, including errata 1 (April 2014), errata 2 (June 2014), errata 3 (July 2014), and addition 1 (July 2014) or the edition referenced in 49 CFR 192.7.

-- All SBD welding procedures (pipeline procedures, tie-in procedures, and repair procedures) must be subject to expanded WPQ testing over the range of welding parameters expected during construction to demonstrate procedure robustness and consistency. - Mechanized weld procedures must be qualified and have tensile and toughness tests performed on both high-heat input and low-heat input welds. - iii) Manual weld procedures must be qualified over the full range of heat inputs anticipated during construction.
+- All SBD welding procedures (pipeline procedures, tie-in procedures, and repair procedures) must be subject to expanded WPQ testing over the range of welding parameters expected during construction to demonstrate procedure robustness and consistency; - Mechanized weld procedures must be qualified and have tensile and toughness tests performed on both high heat input and low heat input welds; - iii) Manual weld procedures must be qualified over the full range of heat inputs anticipated during construction.
 During WPQ, the average voltage and current must be measured.
-The number of weld passes must also be recorded. - f) WPQ Consistency Program: - As part of the WPQ, a consistency program must be conducted for all mechanized weld procedures in which a minimum of five (5) consecutive girth welds must be made to SBD ECA flaw acceptance criteria or workmanship criteria, whichever is more restrictive. - ii) The girth welds fabricated for the consistency program must be made with parameters within the qualified ranges. - g) Welder training: - Mechanized welding: every welder/pair of welders must be permitted a minimum of three (3) welds for training.
-Following training, the welder/pair of welders must make a test weld that meets the SBD ECA flaw acceptance criteria or workmanship criteria, whichever is more restrictive. - Manual Welding: every welder must be permitted a minimum of one (1) practice weld followed by a single test weld.
-The testing must include Non-Destructive Examination (NDE) and API Standard 1104 destructive tests.
-Retests may be permitted for nick break tests. - iii) Welder training (mechanized and manual welding) must be performed after a break of six (6) months or more from welding with project welding procedures.
+The number of weld passes must also be recorded. - f) WPQ Consistency Program: - As part of WPQ, a Consistency Program must be conducted for all mechanized weld procedures in which a minimum of five (5) consecutive girth welds must be made to SBD ECA flaw acceptance criteria or workmanship criteria, whichever is more restrictive; - ii) The girth welds fabricated for the Consistency Program must be made with parameters within the qualified ranges. - g) Welder training: - Mechanized welding: every welder and/or pair of welders must be permitted a minimum of three (3) welds for training.
+Following training, the welder and/or pair of welders must make a test weld to SBD ECA flaw acceptance criteria or workmanship criteria, whichever is more restrictive. - Manual Welding: every welder must be permitted a minimum of one (1) practice weld followed by a single test weld.
+The testing must include Non-Destructive Examination (NDE) or API Standard 1104 destructive tests.
+Re-tests must be permitted for nick break tests. - Welder training (mechanized and manual welding) must be performed after a break of six (6) months or more from welding with project welding procedures.